‘Real Housewives Of Atlanta’ Star Gregg Leakes Praises Emotional Nene Saying, ‘It Is About You’ Post-Cancer

-Nene Leakes will make her Season 12 debut on The Real Housewives of Atlanta this coming Sunday, November 17.
+Nene Leakes will make her Season 12 debut on The Real Housewives of Atlanta on Sunday.
 However, her first appearance on the reality show won’t be a happy one.
 According to Too Fab, Nene and Gregg Leakes will dig deep and talk about their marriage post-cancer.

 The couple will delve into the real toll that Gregg’s stage III colon cancer took on their marriage.
 In fact, regular watches of the RHOA will know that Nene and Gregg’s marriage was on tenterhooks by the end of Season 11.
 Words such as “separation” and “divorce” even made it into several conversations as the season progressed.

 However, now that Gregg is officially cancer-free, the two are finally able to look back on the rather bumpy road that they traveled together.
-A year after being diagnosed with the illness, Gregg was given a clean bill of health in May of this year.
+A year after being diagnosed with the illness, Gregg was given a clean bill of health in May.

-Nene says, “It is a very tough thing to do.”
+“It is a very tough thing to do,” Nene said, in a sneak peek of Sunday’s episode.

 However, her husband noted that it was tough on both of them.

-He opined, “I can see that it’s still tough for you.”
+“I can see that it’s still tough for you,” Gregg said.
+“No matter what, in all of this, you did the best you can do.”

 “I don’t wanna cry, ’cause if I cry, you know, I can’t even cry,” Nene choked up.

-The sneak peek of Sunday’s episode then shows that Gregg gently tells his wife, “Guess what?
+The sneak peek then showed Gregg gently telling his wife, “Guess what?
 It is about you.”

 Nene also reminds viewers that even prior to Gregg’s cancer diagnosis, her marriage was already in trouble.